angel208/my-portfolio/src/projects/nova-drive/index.md

 description: "Cloud based drive made in python with AWS"
 featuredImage: ./nova-logo-bg_auto_x2.jpg
 github: https://github.com/angel208/Nova-Drive
-tags: ["Python", "Back-end", "AWS", "S3", "Flask", "Pytest","API Rest", "Marshmallow"]
+tags: ["Python", "Back-end", "AWS", "S3", "JWT" "Flask", "Pytest","API Rest", "Marshmallow"]
 hidden: false
 ---

-**Nova Drive** is a cloud-based drive made in python.
+**Nova Drive** is a cloud-based drive made in **python**.
 The app consists of an API REST that allows you to store files either in a local file directory or in an AWS S3 bucket.
 You just need to configure where do you want to store the files and start the service, after that, you will be ready to go.

 This first version of the app includes all the basic file manipulation functionalities and user authentication and authorization.

 ###REST API